-Welcome to the baking season…
+Welcome to baking season…

-What is in that sourdough?
+What is in sourdough?

 You can thank the live microbes in sourdough starters for the bread’s uniquely delicious taste.
 But those teeming microbes don’t only create wonderful flavours.

-A host of new scientific studies shows that by feeding your gut microbes with a healthy and diverse diet you can improve the strength of your gut microbiome, which in turn can help to optimise your body’s vital immune defences.
+A host of new scientific studies shows that by feeding your gut microbes with a healthy and diverse diet, you can improve the strength of your gut microbiome, which in turn can help to optimise your body’s vital immune defences.
 That should mean you have less risk of contracting viral and bacterial infections.
 But the life-enhancing benefits don’t stop there.
 Having a healthily functioning immune system means your body is less likely to develop chronic body-wide inflammation, which is a critical culprit in common killer diseases such as heart disease, type 2 diabetes and cancer.

-As Dr Suzanne Cassel, an immunologist at the highly respected Cedars-Sinai health research organisation in Los Angeles says: ‘You actually don’t want your immune system to be stronger, you want it to be balanced.
+As Dr Suzanne Cassel, an immunologist at the highly respected Cedars-Sinai health research organisation in Los Angeles, says: ‘You actually don’t want your immune system to be stronger, you want it to be balanced.
 Too much of an immune response is just as bad as too little response.’

 The Gut Factor

 Their study of 36 healthy adults over ten weeks, published in July 2021 in the journal Cell, concluded that ‘a diet rich in fermented foods enhances the diversity of gut microbes and decreases molecular signs of inflammation’.
 The more fermented foodstuffs people ate, the better the results.
-One of the study authors, Dr Justin Sonnenburg, an associate professor of microbiology and immunology, says: ‘This is a stunning finding.
+One of the study’s authors, Dr Justin Sonnenburg, an associate professor of microbiology and immunology, says: ‘This is a stunning finding.
 It provides one of the first examples of how a simple change in diet can reproducibly remodel the gut microbes in a cohort of healthy adults.’

-The study reports that eating fermented food particularly seems to reduce the activity of a potentially harmful type of immune cell, called interleukin 6.
-This has been linked both to chronic inflammation and to conditions such as rheumatoid arthritis, Type 2 diabetes and chronic stress.
+The study reports that eating fermented food in particular seems to reduce the activity of a potentially harmful type of immune cell called interleukin 6.
+This has been linked to both chronic inflammation and conditions such as rheumatoid arthritis, type 2 diabetes and chronic stress.
 What’s the magic in fermented sourdough that can help to achieve such great results?
 It’s early days, but scientists are beginning to understand the powerful ways in which the teeming microbes in sourdough starters can individually benefit the bacteria in our guts.
 Microbes do the basic work of fermenting sourdough.
 As a report by the American Society for Microbiology explains, these microbes include lactic acid bacteria and yeasts.
 The yeasts cause the dough to rise by creating carbon dioxide bubbles.
 The lactic acid bacteria provide the sour flavour (in the form of acetic acid and lactic acid) and preserve the bread by lowering its pH, which prevents the growth of food-borne pathogens.
 Those microbes don’t stop there.
 They go on to benefit our gut health by helping to bolster the populations of good bacteria in our intestines.

 Just who are these microbes?
 Scientists are beginning to find out.
 In 2020, for example, international researchers from six countries reported on a species of lactic acid bacteria that is frequently found in sourdough.
 It is called Lactobacillus fermentum, and it is known to foster great flavour and texture.
-In the journal Critical Reviews In Food Science And Nutrition, the investigators report how laboratory studies show that Lactobacillus fermentum can help to optimise the immune systems of people who have it living in their guts.
+In the journal Critical Reviews in Food Science and Nutrition, the investigators report how laboratory studies show that L. fermentum can help to optimise the immune systems of people who have it living in their guts.
 What’s more, it can also protect them against harmful microorganisms.
 This helps to explain why having a strong population of Lactobacillus genus is associated with being better protected against catching respiratory and stomach infections, says the report.
-Scientists are also particularly interested in this lactobacillus’s ability to kill other, toxic, bacteria.
+Scientists are also particularly interested in this Lactobacillus’s ability to kill other, toxic, bacteria.
 They hope to develop it into an alternative to conventional antibiotic drugs.
-Finally, the international report says that Lactobacillus fermentum strains have also been found to decrease cholesterol levels in people’s bloodstream, and may even be protective against colorectal cancer.
+Finally, the international report says that L. fermentum strains have also been found to decrease cholesterol levels in people’s bloodstream, and may even be protective against colorectal cancer.

-Lactobacillus fermentum is only one of the untold numbers of beneficial bacterial types found in traditional sourdough breads the world over.
+L. fermentum is only one of the untold numbers of beneficial bacterial types found in traditional sourdough breads the world over.
 Another, Lactobacillus plantarum, has been found to help significantly reduce the levels of two inflammation-promoting immune system substances, interleukin (IL)1-beta and tumour necrosis factor (TNF)-alpha.
-Moreover, says a 2020 report in the journal Nutrients, laboratory studies show that Lactobacillus plantarum can, ‘dramatically change the gut microbiota, suppressing pathogenic and pro-inflammatory microbes and stimulating the microbes that may prevent weight gain’.
+Moreover, says a 2020 report in the journal Nutrients, laboratory studies show that L. plantarum can, ‘dramatically change the gut microbiota, suppressing pathogenic and pro-inflammatory microbes and stimulating the microbes that may prevent weight gain’.